Chapter 17: Tiger Tiger

-She continued, “AnnaMaria says she does not sing anymore except to her husband.
+Her cadre of expatriate friends then murmured their sympathy as she continued, “AnnaMaria says she does not sing anymore except to her husband.
 That voice of hers was made for the stage.
 What a loss, like some caged songbird trapped exclusively for Mr. Max Herman’s pleasure, that’s what my daughter has become.”

 Before George had left for Chicago, his grandmother told him, “I’m worried about your aunt.
 Someday, she’ll regret not having kids.
 Still, Max is not much of a father to his son in New York City from his first marriage — that boy, what’s his name?
 Max says he feels guilty about not spending more time with his son.
 But then I don’t see him doing anything about it.”

 After the art exhibit, George sat in the back seat as his uncle and aunt drove home.

 AnnaMaria murmured, “I feel sad for Frances Sichet in an empty marriage like that.
 Do you really think her husband would be so shameless as to put Callie’s portrait in the lobby of a corporate building?”

 Max laughed.
 “Jim’s shameless all right as a liar.
 Of course he won’t.
 Anna, that comment was just a dig at his Mrs. Maybe it was Frances’ bad luck to marry him.
 Still, I’m sure it was for the money — for both of them.”

 Silence followed.
 That happened a lot with Uncle Max and his aunt, the way they stopped discussing some topics if he was there.